|Position:||University of Nebraska Athletics|

-A member of Nebraska football's rich walk-on tradition as a player, Brandon Rigoni joined the Husker Power staff in a full-time role as an assistant strength coach in 2009, after spending two years as an intern in NU's strength and conditioning program.
+Brandon Rigoni joined the Husker Power staff in a full-time role as an assistant strength coach in 2009, and coordinates Nebraska's performance research.

 Rigoni married the former Laura Sprague on May 7, 2011.